filippopovic/fabric-samples-tpc/e2e-samples/tpc-samples/README.md

 Below, you will find the specific script for the warehouse and the notebook for the lakehouse to facilitate this data ingestion.

-**Preparation**: N/A - provided scripts and notebooks ingest the data from the public storage account that already contains datasets.
+**Preparation**: N/A - scripts and notebooks that ingest the data from the public storage account are provided in this repo.

-**Script Execution**: Depending on your environment, execute the designated script/notebook.
+**Script Execution**: Execute "2-Ingest data" from [TPCH1TB/setup](./tpch1tb/setup) folder.

 **Best practices** (already applied for you):